 xviewis an old X program for displaying images in a window.
 Feel free to replace it with your image viewer of choice, e.g. ImageMagick's

-displayutility — although be aware that a surprising number image viewing utilities won't accept an image file piped to standard input.
+displayutility — although be aware that a surprising number of image viewing utilities won't accept an image file piped to standard input.

 If you find it difficult to make out detail in a dark image, you might